Applications are always available! Next round December 1.

 Sustainable Tompkins Neighborhood Mini-Grants support initiatives of Tompkins County residents and small organizations with “seed money” to make their neighborhoods more sustainable.
-As of April, 2013, we have awarded 102 grants totaling $40,445 to local grassroots projects.
-Applications are accepted quarterly and the next round closes on June 1, 2013.
+As of June 1, we have awarded 111 grants totaling $44,000 to local grassroots projects.
+Applications are accepted quarterly.
+Deadlines are December 1, March 1, June 1 and September 1.

 If you have an idea for a Mini-Grant project, email Karen@sustainabletompkins.org or call us at 607-216-1552.
 We’ll send along an application form and answer any questions you might have.
 Applications are reviewed quarterly by the Mini-Grant Council, comprised of local citizens and members of Sustainable Tompkins board and staff.
 Awards range from $150 to $750.
 For more details, and to apply, click here.